nadeemmh/nadeemmh.github.io/_posts/2021-02-09-house_prices.md

 > Submitted!

 ## 6) Results
-These are the final results for the predictions.
+These are the final results for all the different attempt and their respective scores.

-### Attempt 1:
+### Attempt 1: XGBoost
 This is the result of the first attempt:

 ``` r